jason-sayeed/jason-sayeed/README.md

 #

 # About Me
-I am an enthusiastic Junior Software Developer with a solid background in software & hardware technical support.
-My background has enabled me to become an effective communicator in tech environments and develop valuable relationships when working in teams, as well as establishing a strong foundation in troubleshooting and problem-solving.
+I am an enthusiastic Junior Software Developer with a solid background in software and hardware technical support.
+With ten years of experience in diagnosing and resolving complex technical issues, I have developed expertise in leading and managing technical support teams to ensure efficient service delivery and high standards of performance.
+This background has enabled me to become an effective communicator in tech environments, foster valuable relationships within teams, and establish a strong foundation in troubleshooting and problem-solving.
 Recently, I completed the intensive Makers Software Development bootcamp, where I gained comprehensive training in coding and industry best practices.
-As a quick learner who is always eager to improve, venturing into the world of coding has been a positive and exciting experience for me.

 I'm open to opportunities that involve learning new languages and technologies.